 It was decided that our Church Charity Project for 2017 was Alzheimer's Research UK.
 A recent record amount of £8500 was raised through the Spring Fair, Countdown, concerts by A440, Reading Male Voice and church members, and many other events and activities.

-It was decided that our Church Charity Project for 2018 is Christian Blind Mission.
+It was decided that our Church Charity Project for 2018 was Christian Blind Mission, raising over £6000 and for 2019 Sue Ryder - Duchess of Kent House.

 Back to Aspects of Church Life